 Phase 1: Nomination

-Nominations will be accepted online starting October 4, 2016.
+Nominations will be accepted online starting September 1, 2017.
 Candidates may be nominated by a Kauffman Fellow or Kauffman Fellows Board Member, Faculty, or Mentor using our online

 Phase 2: Application

 Please ask your recommenders to use our online

 The best recommendations are written by individuals who know you in your capacity as an investing professional, and as a human being.